FriendlyBaron/SocialTools/README.md

 * Message all friends.
 Includes a safe-guard to make sure all friends are loaded in http://i.imgur.com/TQeGpzd.png
 * Also on individual profile pages, you have the option to 'Manage for this crew' - Basically, pick the crew you want to manage them in (and have permission to), and it will load that crew's manage page and search for the player automatically.
 * Code for selecting players not on (or on) a list are in the code but not enabled by default.
 Use notepad++ find/replace macros to easily create your list.
 You will need to edit the code to make this work, you can contact me if you need help.
+* You can deny all requests to join a private crew, or decline them based on Xbox or PSN Linked Accounts.
+I can add other linked account types upon request. http://i.imgur.com/MhURc2o.png

 Security: